-Any task that our school undertakes including school trips, additional learning experiences and everyday learning is reviewed to ensure all children in that cohort can participate.
-For example, this year we have worked with Speech and Language to learn how to use Social Stories to support our learners.
+Any task that our school undertakes including school visits/ trips, additional learning experiences and everyday learning is reviewed to ensure all children in that cohort can participate.
+For example, this year we will be working with Speech and Language to learn how to use Colourful Semantics to support our learners.